NATIONAL INSURANCE SYSTEM

 National Insurance Fund contributions have been for,

-to move into general taxation for funding (as the rich earning over £80,270 a year will pay more income tax). - Worker and employer National Insurance contributions to be only for state pension
+to move into general taxation for funding (as the rich earning over £80,270 a year will pay more income tax). - Worker and employer National Insurance contributions to be only for state pension.

-(renamed National Insurance Pension). - Redundancy for workers of private firms that go bankrupt, to come from assets of the company, as first priority before all others the company owes money to, and not from National Insurance Fund.
+- Redundancy for workers of private firms that go bankrupt, to come from assets of the company, as first priority before all others the company owes money to, and not from National Insurance Fund.

 - Incapacity benefit,